Worst-Case Optimal Tree Layout in External Memory: Upper Bound

 For a simpler recursion, we consider a generalized form of the layout problem where the goal is to lay out the subtree rooted at a node $x$ into blocks such that the block containing the root of the tree is constrained to have at most $A$ nodes, for some nonnegative integer $A \leq B$, while all other blocks can have up to $B$ nodes.
 This restriction represents the situation when $B-A$ nodes have already been placed in the root block (in the caller to the recursion), so space for only $A$ nodes remains.

-Our algorithm chooses a set $K(x,A)$ of nodes to store into the root block by placing the root $x$ and divvying up the remaining $A-1$ nodes of space among the two children subtrees of $x$ proportionally according to weight.
+Our algorithm chooses a set $K(x,A)$ of nodes to store in the root block by placing the root $x$ and dividing the remaining $A-1$ nodes of space among the two children subtrees of $x$ proportionally according to weight.
 More precisely, $K(x,A)$ is defined recursively as follows: